Checklist 6 min read

 • Check the weather: Adjust your packing list and any outdoor activities accordingly.

-• Read the house rules: Share key rules with the group, especially regarding noise, hot tub usage times, and parking.
+• Read the house rules: Share key rules with the group, especially regarding noise, hot tub ubrown times, and parking.
 See our noise rules guide.

 What to Pack: The Essential Checklist